cyberlink1/DepositBox/README.md

 sudo ./tor-client-key.py

-This will create a set of auth keys, it puts the public key in the correct postions on the system.
+* This will create a set of auth keys.
-It will first display all active Tor Services and let you select the one to create the key pair for.
+* It will first display all active Tor Services and let you select the one to create the key pair for.
-It will create the \<name\>.auth key in the select tor service It creates the \<name\>.auth_private key in the directory you run the scritp in.
+* It will create the \<name\>.auth key in the select tor service
+* It creates the \<name\>.auth_private key in the directory you run the scritp in.
-You will need to copy the private key to your client and install it.
+* You will need to copy the private key to your client and install it.

 Some things to note:
   * to activate the gpg encryption you need to upload your gpg public key.
 The file must end with .gpgkey The server will reconize that file name and place the key in the /var/www/.gpg directory activating the auto-encrypt functions.